 Once you have identified that right person for your vacant position, the next step is to formulate your salary offer.

-It is important to examine salary from several perspectives including the candidate's experience, internal equity in relation to peers, the candidate's salary history, recruitment difficulties, bargaining agreements, and personnel policies.
+It is important to examine salary from several perspectives including the candidate's experience, internal equity in relation to peers, recruitment difficulties, bargaining agreements, and personnel policies.
 The following guidelines are provided to assist you in examining salaries from those perspectives:

 Salaries for New Employees (Not current UC Davis employees):